 - Script to Screen (Although Script to Screen don’t offer direct support – they often host networking events where you might meet other writers)

-Here are a few common problems we come across on a regular basis when reading scripts.
+Below are some common problems we come across on a regular basis when reading scripts.
 Before you submit your script as part of a funding application, take the time to ask yourself the following questions of your screenplay:

 Who is the main character?

-The problem can be one that exists between the protagonist and another character, something in their world that they have to change or something about themselves that needs to change.
-Common problems include central characters who face too few obstacles, are passive, or have no clear motivation.
+The problem can be one that exists between the protagonist and another character, something in their world that they have to change, or something about themselves that needs to change.
+Common problems in many screenplays include central characters who face too few obstacles, are passive, or have no clear motivation.

 Are the "stakes" high enough?

 In order for the central idea (the premise) of your film to be sufficiently compelling, you must ensure there is as much at stake for the character and/or their world as possible.
 Once you have identified the character’s problem, ask yourself what will happen if they don’t solve it.
 If the answer is “not that much” then the stakes aren’t high enough.
 As the action develops, make sure the obstacles confronting the character build so the hardest thing the character must do happens at the climax of the film.